Battle Rock Beach, Port Orford, Oregon Coast

 Battle Rock Beach

-Located west of the Battle Rock, Port of Port Orford is a unique port, the only "dolly dock" on the Pacific West Coast.
-Boats are launched and retrieved using the large hoists, and housed on rubber-tired dollies or trailers.
+Located west of the Battle Rock, the Port of Port Orford is a unique port, the only "dolly dock" on the Pacific West Coast.
+Boats are launched and retrieved using the large hoists and housed on rubber-tired dollies or trailers.

-On the north of the dock, there are an interdial area with many colorful marine creatures including sea stars, anemones, sea urchins, and others in tide pools.
+North of the dock, there is an intertidal area with many colorful marine creatures, including sea stars, anemones, sea urchins, and others, in tide pools.

 Short History